Configuration Spaces and Polyhedral Products: Introduction

-Moreover, we will see that under certain additional coherence conditions on these null-homotopies, the homotopy Golod condition becomes sufficient, though possible no longer necessary.
+Moreover, we will see that under certain additional coherence conditions on these nullhomotopies, the homotopy Golod condition becomes sufficient for $(D^2,S^1)^K$ to be a co-$H$-space, though possible no longer necessary.
 We outline this coherence condition as follows.
-Take, for example, the natural inclusion $\iota_{I,J}\colon\seqm{|K_{I\cup J}|}{}{|K_I\ast K_J|}$ for disjoint $I$, $J$, and where $I$, $J_1$, and $J_2$ are disjoint and non-empty and $\iota_I$ is the identity \seqm{|K_I|}{}{|K_I|}, consider that there is a commutative diagram
+Take the natural inclusion $\iota_{I,J}\colon\seqm{|K_{I\cup J}|}{}{|K_I\ast K_J|}$ for disjoint $I$, $J$.
+When $I$, $J_1$, and $J_2$ are disjoint and non-empty and $\iota_I$ is the identity \seqm{|K_I|}{}{|K_I|}, there is a commutative diagram

 Then in defining the coherent homotopy Golod condition, we require the composites